 The prophet foretells the coming of the Saviour.
 ISAIAH 9

-HE people that walked in darkness have seen a great light: they that dwell in the land of the shadow of death, upon them hath the light shined.
+The people that walked in darkness have seen a great light: they that dwell in the land of the shadow of death, upon them hath the light shined.
 For unto us a child is born, unto us a son is given: and the government shall be upon his shoulder: and his name shall be called Wonderful, Counsellor, The mighty God, The everlasting Father, The Prince of Peace.
 Of the increase of his government and peace there shall be no end, upon the throne of David, and upon his kingdom, to order it, and to establish it with judgment and with justice from henceforth even for ever.
 The zeal of the Lord of hosts will perform this.

-Nowell sing ye now all and some, For Rex pacificus is come.
+N owell sing we now all and some, For Rex pacificus1 is come.

-In Bethlem in that fair city, A child was born of a maiden free, That shall a lord and prince be, A solis ortus cardine.
+In Bethlem in that fair city, A child was born of a maiden free, That shall a lord and prince be, A solis ortus cardine.2

-Children were slain full great plenty, Jesu, for love of thee; Wherefore their soulës saved be, Hostis Herodis impie.
+Children were slain full great plenty, Jesu, for love of thee; Wherefore their soulës saved be, Hostis Herodis impie.3

-As sunnë shineth through the glass, So Jesu in his mother was; Thee to serve now grant us grace, O lux beata Trinitas.
+As sunnë shineth through the glass, So Jesu in his mother was; Thee to serve now grant us grace, O lux beata Trinitas.4

-Now God is comën to worshipën us; Now of Mary is born Jesus; Make we merry amongës us; Exultet celum laudibus
+Now God is comën to worshipën us; Now of Mary is born Jesus; Make we merry amongës us; Exultet celum laudibus.5

-Words and Music, MEDIEVAL Edited, J. STEVENS Stainer & Bell
+Words and Music, MEDIEVAL edited, JOHN STEVENS Stainer & Bell